dafitime/prickledherald-instabot/README.md

 This is an Instagram bot for posting images with captions, automatically generating content from articles, and handling image processing.

+The program was written for Prickled Herald (prickledherald.com) and was used for social media purposes.
+The GUI should allow you to change articles and extract data from a website that provides an RSS feed.

+Future versions will allow you to input any website that should contain an RSS feed and extract the data from there.

+Change the logo.png to your choosing.
+Logo is currently 300 x 300px.

 ## Installation

 ### **1. Clone the Repository**